mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 ### mkdocs

 The default theme, which was built as a custom [Bootstrap] theme, supports most every feature of MkDocs.
-It only supports the default [theme configuration options].
+It only supports the default [theme configuration options] and only officially supports two levels in the navigation (see #1107).

 ![mkdocs](/img/mkdocs.png)